 - the request falls within a category of grants that WEF does not fund

-- For school-based grants, there will be one grant cycle.
+- For school-based grants, there will be one grant cycle during the school year.
 The deadline to apply is April 1, but grant applications will be reviewed on a rolling basis.
 WEF will make every effort to finalize its grants decisions by May 15.

 Download the Grant Application here.